IFPDA Print Fair: @ Park Avenue Armory, NYC

 Dolan/Maxwell is pleased to present “United States of Viscosity” at the 2026 IFPDA Print Fair.

-The simultaneous color viscosity print method was invented by Krishna Reddy and Kaiko Moti at Atelier 17 in Paris during the mid-1950s.
-Like many artistic innovations, the discovery emerged from experimentation and chance.
-While rolling ink onto an etched plate to add surface color, the artists noticed that a drop of oil resisted the denser ink, producing unexpected visual effects.
-This observation led to extensive exploration and ultimately to the development of a revolutionary printing system capable of layering up to four colors from a single plate.
+Like many artistic innovations, experimentation and chance came into play.
+While rolling out ink onto to an etched plate to add surface color, the artists noticed that a drop of oil resisted the dense printing ink.
+This observation of an unexpected visual effect led to extensive exploration and ultimately to the development of a revolutionary color printing system.
+The new system allowed for layering up to four colors from a single plate.
 By using rollers of varying hardness, artists could apply multiple inks that adhered selectively to the plate and printed simultaneously without blending.
+Reddy employed the technique exclusively throughout his career and taught it extensively at Atelier 17 in Paris, and at Bob Blackburn's Print Workshop in New York.

 The technique quickly became integral to the experimental ethos of Atelier 17.
 Our presentation will feature exceptional examples by key practitioners, including Stanley William Hayter’s Witches’ Sabbath, Krishna Reddy’s The Great Clown and Demonstrators, works by Helen Phillips, an early abstract etching by Kaiko Moti, and prints by Gail Singer, Shirley Wales, Shirley Witebsky, Judith Blum, and Takesada Matsutani.
 Together, these works demonstrate the technical ambition and aesthetic range that defined the method’s early decades.

-The technique continued to evolve through Communications Village, founded by Ben Wigfall in New Paltz, New York.
-Prints produced there by Wigfall and collaborators - including Mel Edwards, Pat Jow Kagemoto, and other artists associated with the workshop - demonstrate how viscosity printing further enriched diverse artistic practices and fostered cross-cultural dialogue.
+The technique continued to evolve through Communications Village, founded by Ben Wigfall in New Paltz, NY.
+Prints produced there by Wigfall and collaborators—including Mel Edwards, Pat Jow Kagemoto, and other artists associated with the workshop—demonstrate how viscosity printing further enriched diverse artistic practices and fostered cross-cultural dialogue.

 Viscosity printing remains a vital and evolving process in contemporary printmaking studios.
 Our booth will include a constructed viscosity work by Anders Bergstrom and figurative works by Adrian Armstrong, illustrating the technique’s ongoing relevance and expressive potential.
 We are delighted to present a comprehensive look at the origins and development of this high-risk technique that unites three seminal print workshops.
 Rich color rules and our extensive collection of superb examples reward careful looking.